shopware5/shopware/UPGRADE.md

 * Theme config elements can now define, over the attributes array, if they are less compatible.
 Example: `attributes => ['lessCompatible' => false]`, default is set to true.
 * Implement plugin bootstrap helper functions: addHttpCacheRoute and removeHttpCacheRoute, to add and remove http cache routes.
 * Refactor getRandomArticle function of sArticles.
 Shopware_Modules_Articles_GetPromotionById_FilterSqlRandom event removed.
+* `Mark VAT ID number as required` moved to `Login / Registration` in `Basic Settings`.
+All other VAT ID validation options were removed.
+If you need VAT ID validation functionalities, please use the VAT ID Validation plugin available on the store.
+    * `sAdmin::sValidateVat()` removed

 ## 5.0.0 RC1
 * New orders will no longer set `s_order.transactionID` automatically from POST data.
 3rd party plugins can still use this value as before.